Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review_service_intro.md

 * Champion scenario n
     * Link to library’s sample folder:

-## Step 2: Quickstart Samples
+## Step 2: Quickstart Samples (Optional)
-Prototype samples demonstrating how to consume the client library:
+Include samples demonstrating how to consume the client library if available:

 * Create a new resource
 * Read the resource
 * Modify the resource
 * Delete the resource
-* Authentication
 * Error handling
 * Handling race conditions/concurrency issues